 Comerica Incorporated price-consensus-eps-surprise-chart | Comerica Incorporated Quote

-First Republic Bank’s FRC third-quarter 2019 earnings per share of $1.31 surpassed the Zacks Consensus Estimate of $1.21.
-Also, the bottom line jumped 10.1% from the year-ago quarter.
+U.S. Bancorp’s USB reported third-quarter 2020 earnings per share of 99 cents, which surpassed the Zacks Consensus Estimate of 93 cents.
+However, the bottom line compares unfavorably with $1.15 reported in the prior-year quarter.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Comerica Incorporated (CMA) : Free Stock Analysis Report